 Movement Matters

 Horses are naturally active animals, instinctively motivated to move throughout the day.
 Confinement in stalls restricts this essential behavior, often leading to stress-induced habits like weaving and stall walking.
-These are not just annoying quirks — they are signs of emotional and physical distress that can undermine your horse’s health over time.
+These are not just annoying quirks — they are signs of emotional and physical distress that can make your horse get sick over time.
 Simply put, more movement equals a happier, healthier horse.

 A practical solution is to maximize turnout time, ideally offering 24/7 access to the outdoors.
 Large paddocks or track systems like Paddock Paradise® simulate the roaming patterns wild horses naturally follow.
 In addition to supporting movement, turnout in a safe group setting fosters essential social interaction, delivering both physical and psychological benefits.